Undergraduate Academic Regulations & Procedures

 FERPA office concerning alleged failures by the institution to comply with the

+The complete policy can be found on the Registrar's Office web site.
 Questions concerning the Family Educational Rights and

 Privacy Act may be referred to the Registrar’s Office.